 As this space evolves, visibility in generative search may become a key digital marketing KPI.

 SEO isn’t dead—but it’s evolving.
-Marketing teams who embrace LLMO and GEO will:
+Marketing teams who embrace LLMO and AEO will:

 - Increase their AI-era visibility